fekad/DDA.jl/docs/src/theory.md

 ## Substrate effect

 The influence of a semi-infinite substrate is taken into account using the classical image model.
-In our EELS description, the expression of the probe charge electric field (Eqs. (\ref{Ex}-\ref{Ez})) requires an electron trajectory in vacuum.
+In our EELS description, the expression of the probe charge electric field (Eqs. (...) requires an electron trajectory in vacuum.

 First, let the substrate surface be the ``YOZ``-plan (``x=0``).
 The polarization field of the semi-infinite substrate due to a charged particle at ``(x_q(t),y_q(t),z_q(t))`` can be described by an image-charge ``{q}^{'}`` located in the substrate at ``(-x_q(t),y_q(t),z_q(t))``.
 The total applied field at the lattice site ``j`` becomes the sum of the field of the actual charge and its image: